Visa Global Employee Intranet

 Key Outcomes

-- Won first place in the Intranet Design Awards (Design category) with honorable mentions in Usability
+- Recognized with #1 in the Intranet Design Awards (Design category) with honorable mentions in Intranet Usability

 The Problem